OVERVIEW

 Our Lady's Well

 Our Lady’s Well is surrounded by white walls with a gate on the eastern side.
 Two stone steps take you down to the well.
-We are particularly fond of the short but quite charming walk down the old pilgrimage track, with its two delightful stone stiles.
+We are particularly fond of the short but quite charming walk down the old pilgrimage track.
 A standing stone is located in the nearby graveyard.

 Annual Pilgrimage Season